locationtech/geomesa/docs/user/accumulo_datastore.rst

 Accumulo Data Store
 ===================

-The data store module contains all of the Accumulo-related code for GeoMesa.
+The GeoMesa Accumulo Data Store module (``geomesa-accumulo`` in the source distribution) contains all of the Accumulo-related code for GeoMesa.
 This includes client code and distributed iterator code for the Accumulo tablet servers.

 Installation
 ------------